SCOPE AND CRITERIA FOR CONSIDERATION

 Chemical synthesis of novel nucleoside or nucleotide analogues will not be considered unless there is a significant and demonstrated useful application relating to oligonucleotide or nucleic acids structure or function.
 Papers that describe molecules that are primarily intended for use as in vitro sensors are more appropriate for the Methods category.

 1. Description of a new algorithm that represents a substantial improvement over current methodology, and that has direct biological relevance.
 It should be bench-marked on gold-standard datasets and ideally, be supported by experimental validation where applicable.
-The performance of such algorithms must be compared with current methods and the relevant statistics (e.g., sensitivity, selectivity, etc) of the performance must be indicated.
+The performance of such algorithms must be compared with current methods and the relevant statistics (e.g., sensitivity, selectivity, etc.) of the performance must be indicated.
 Limitations of the method and general directions for future improvement should be reported.
-Small improvements or obvious modifications of existing algorithms will not be considered.
+Incremental improvements or obvious modifications of existing algorithms will not be considered.

-2. Manuscripts that primarily describe the use of existing computational methods to generate significant, novel biological information and insight.
+2. Primarily describe the use of existing computational methods to generate significant, novel biological information and insight.
 Limitations of the approach and issues that may affect the conclusions drawn must be explicitly stated.
 Purely descriptive 'data mining' studies, (e.g., those that computationally predict biomarkers from disease expression datasets or those that simply compile or catalogue microRNAs from published datasets without providing significant biological or mechanistic insight) are discouraged.

 Availability of algorithms and code: If the manuscript describes new software tools or the implementation of novel algorithms the software must be freely available to users at the time of submission (either as executable versions for multiple, common platforms or as source code).
 Availability must be clearly stated in the article.
 Authors must ensure that the software is available for a full TWO YEARS following publication, preferably through a download link on a stable URL.
 Authors are strongly encouraged to make their source code available through an open source license (see www.opensource.org for examples).